CoderLexdevelopments/LexDrugsProduction/README.md

 <div align="center">

-### ⭐ If you enjoy the project, consider starring the repository.
+### ⭐ If you enjoy the project, consider reaching out to the 'coderlex' on discord.

 </div>